morph-l2/morph-doc/docs/build-on-morph/practical-examples/2-bridge-between-morph-and-ethereum.md

 ## Bridge an ERC20 through custom gateway

-## Step 1: Launch a token on Sepolia
+## Step 1: Launch a token on Holesky

 First, we need a token to bridge.
 There is no need for a particular ERC20 implementation in order for a token to be compatible with L2.
 If you already have a token, feel free to skip this step.
 If you want to deploy a new token, use the following contract of a simple ERC20 token that mints 1 million tokens to the deployer when launched.